UNINETTSigma2/documentation/apps/lammps.md

 TODO: insert table

-To load the default LAAMPS module, run:
+To load the default LAAMPS module, run in the terminal

-    $ module load LAAMPS
+    module load LAAMPS

 ## License Information